-How The Barnet Group handles complaints
+How Barnet Homes handles complaints

 We know that things can occasionally go wrong.
 We welcome feedback as a valuable opportunity to learn from mistakes and make improvements for the future and on receiving a complaint, we expect our staff to listen and put things right quickly and informally.

-If we cannot resolve your complaint when you first report it to us, we will log a formal Stage 1 complaint and send you an acknowledgement that will tell you who is dealing with your complaint and give you their contact details.
+If we cannot resolve your complaint when you first report it to us, we will log a formal Stage 1 complaint and send you an acknowledgement within two working days that will tell you who is dealing with your complaint and give you their contact details.

 If you are unhappy with the response to your complaint at Stage 1, you should call or write to us and advise that you wish to escalate to Stage 2 of the complaints process.

 A Complaints Officer will ask you the reason why you remain unhappy and what outcome you are looking for.
 You will need to provide further evidence to support your complaint for it to be considered for escalation and review.
-We will ensure your complaint is investigated by a senior manager, and we will send you a response within 10 working days.
+We will ensure your complaint is investigated by a more senior manager, and we will send you a response within 10 working days.
 If we need more time to investigate, we will tell you why and how long it will take.

-- Any ward Councillor
+- any ward Councillor

-- Any Member of Parliament
+- any Member of Parliament

-Finally, if you would rather not go through the Designated Person stage, the Localism Act 2011 states that you may approach the Housing Ombudsman Service directly after a period of 8 weeks has passed from receiving your Stage 2 response.
+If you would rather not go through the Designated Person stage, the Localism Act 2011 states that you may approach the Housing Ombudsman Service directly after a period of 8 weeks has passed from receiving your Stage 2 response.

 You may also approach the Housing Ombudsman Service directly yourself if the Designated Person (member or panel) refuses to refer your complaint; again 8 weeks after receiving your Stage 2 response.